pingcap/tiflow/docs/design/2022-05-12-ticdc-avro-protocol-refactor.md

 - When the schema is not in schema registry, a fresh new schema is created.
 - When the schema is in schema registry and pass compatibility check, a new version is created.
-- When the schema is in schema registry and not pass compatibility check, reports error.
+- When the schema is in schema registry and cannot pass compatibility check, reports error.

 #### SubjectNameStrategy Tests